 These areas should continue to encourage mixed-use development or the combining of several uses within a given building or site.
-Mixed use development can include a balance of residential and compatible, low-impact commercial/retail, professional offices, schools, community services, civic uses, historic interpretive areas, and parks.
+Mixed use development can include a balance of residential and compatible, lowimpact commercial/retail, professional offices, schools, community services, civic uses, historic interpretive areas, and parks.
 The Town should consider positioning new buildings to have a deeper back yard and shallow front yard to encourage a safe, walkable environment with greater interaction between those using the private and public spaces.
 Parking areas should be well screened and located behind the buildings as much as possible.
-The Town should encourage a vertical mix of uses for multi-story structures with retail, restaurant, and office uses on the ground floor and residential uses in the upper stories.
-Residential structures converted into businesses should maintain a residential look.
+The Town should encourage a vertical mix of uses for multi-story structures with retail, restaurant, and office uses on the ground floor and residential look.
 New buildings should be constructed at a size, scale, and design that respect the character of the surrounding neighborhoods.
 Pedestrian and bicycle friendly amenities such as sidewalks, crosswalks, bike paths, lighting, and streetscape improvements should also be encouraged to knit the neighborhoods together, create an environment that promotes healthier lifestyles, and provide optimal transportation accessibility and choices for residents and visitors.